fudw/satellite-imagery-to-maps/README.md

 <br/>
 <br/>
 ### Change log
+v1.11 Further training yielded no noticeable improvement on either generator.
+While Sat->map performance is not far behind the pix2pix model, the Map->sat model frequently produces dark images based on maps with clear features.
+Yet the discriminator loss remains sufficiently finite, suggesting possible training failure on the discriminator.

-v1.10 Trained for 20 more epochs with generator LR reduced to 0.001 and discriminator LR to 0.005.
+v1.10 Trained for 20 more epochs with generator LR reduced from 0.0002 to 0.0001 and discriminator LR from 0.001to 0.0005.
 No clear improvement seen in Sat->map gen while Map->sat gen seems to have experienced worse mode collapse, despite a strange uptick in discriminator loss.

 v1.09 Trained for 25 more epochs.
 Both generators seem to have platuaued while discriminator losses keep decreasing.